personium/website/src/server-operator/Confirm_environment_settings.md

 #### Personium Unit Management Account

-* Running Ansible will automatically create a Personium Unit administration account.
-This information is required for the Personium Unit administrator to perform administrative work such as creating cells.
+* Running Ansible will automatically create a Personium Unit Management account.
+This information is required for the Personium Unit Manager to perform administrative work such as creating cells.

     Confirm ID/PASS of Unit management account